 3 to 5 pieces

-We read submissions as quickly as we can, but as a magazine run by students and volunteers we cannot guarantee a turnaround time.
+We read submissions as quickly as we can, but due to the changes brought forth by Covid-19, and as a magazine run by students and volunteers, our response time may be longer than usual.
 If you have an urgent question regarding a submission, you may contact the editorial team.